Annie’s has Organic for Everybunny

 The campaign explains how the Annie’s brand has expanded into all these new categories.
 In a nod to Bernie – Annie’s bunny mascot – and food democracy, the campaign is titled “Organic for Everybunny.”

-The voice-over in the 30-second ad, which launched last Friday, is to the point:
+The voice-over in the 30-second online ad, which launched last Friday, is to the point:

 “Annie’s just doesn’t make organic food.
 We make the foods you love organic.
 And you’ll start seeing a lot more of them around your stores soon.”